datwaft/dotfiles/README.md

 .git config --local status.showUntrackedFiles no
 ```

+> [!WARNING]
-**Warning:** Your home directory shouldn't contain any of the dotfiles present inside the directory.
+> Your home directory shouldn't contain any of the dotfiles present inside the directory.

 ### Where did you get the information for using your dotfiles like this?